Bandwidth/service-maker/doc/API.md

 #### Payload format
 ```
 {
-	"ami"  : string, // the AMI ID for the instance
+	"ami"  : string, // [OPTIONAL] the AMI ID for the instance.
+Defaults to a blank Ubuntu AMI.
 	"type" : string  // [OPTIONAL] an EC2 instance type.
 Defaults to t2.micro
 }
 ```